cjhubbs/books.chrishubbs.com/data/reviews/isabel-wilkerson/the-warmth-of-other-suns-the-epic-story-of-americas-great-migration/index.md

   series_position: '2010'
   spine_color: '#78725f'
   tags: ''
-  title: 'The Warmth of Other Suns: the Epic Story of America\''s Great Migration'
+  title: "The Warmth of Other Suns: the Epic Story of America's Great Migration"
 plan:
   date_added: 2023-01-01
 review: